nikcode9/overview/README.rst

 The benefits of claiming content are the following:

-* Source content is housed in a GitHub organization/repository of your choosing
+* Source content is housed in a GitHub organization/repository of your choice.
-* Source content is subject to your own CI processes, decisions, and testing
+* Source content is subject to your own CI processes, decisions, and testing.
-* Your own dedicated Issue and PR backlog
+* Your own dedicated Issue and PR backlog.
-* Ability to use more GitHub functionality, such as direct assignments, reviews, milestones and Project Boards
+* Ability to use more GitHub functionality, such as direct assignments, reviews, milestones and Project Boards.

-Q: What will versioning and deprecation look like for Collections
+Q: What will versioning and deprecation look like for Collections?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 * In ansible/ansible:

-  * There is a single version number which is over everything shipped in Ansible
+  * There is a single version number which is over everything shipped in Ansible.
-  * Doesn't use semver, uses X.Y (ie 2.9) as the major number
+  * Doesn't use semver, uses X.Y (ie 2.9) as the major number.
-  * Deprecations are done over 4 versions (~ 2 years)
+  * Deprecations are done over 4 versions (~ 2 years).
 * In Collections

-  * Can be versioned and released independently to Ansible
+  * Can be versioned and released independently to Ansible.
-  * By convention, Galaxy requires a Collection to follow `semver (Semantic Versioning) <https://semver.org/>`_
+  * By convention, Galaxy requires a Collection to follow `semver (Semantic Versioning) <https://semver.org/>`_.

 Details around versioning and deprecation policy are still being worked on, we will have a proposal up shortly